 Exhibit 1.5 (continued).
-Comparison of 1998-2007 and 2011 NAEP Writing Frameworks
+Comparison of 1998-2007 and 2011-2017 NAEP Writing Frameworks

-Traine works 1998-2007 Writing Framework 2011 Writing Framework Explanation for Change Design of NAEP Writing Assessment Paper and pencil assessment for grades 4, 8, and 12.
-Recommendation to provide computer-based assessment at grade 4 by 2019.
+1998-2007 Writing Framework 2011-2017 Writing Framework Explanation for Change Design of NAEP Writing Assessment Paper and pencil assessment for grades 4, 8, and 12.
+Recommendation to provide computer-based assessment at grade 4 by 2019 or earlier.
 Computer-based assessment for grades 8 and 12.
-As eighth and twelfth graders have become accustomed to composing, revising, and editing on computers, a computer-based assessment will offer students an environment for writing that more accurately reflects how students compose.
+As students have become accustomed to composing, revising, and editing on computers, a computer-based assessment will offer students an environment for writing that more accurately reflects how students compose.
 Students will also have the option of using commonly available editing, formatting, and text analysis tools to compose their response.
-A 2011 computer-based assessment at grades 8 and 12 offers students the opportunity to compose in an environment that is similar to that of many writing situations in postsecondary education and training.
-Evaluating Responses on the NAEP Writing Assessment On the 1998-2007 assessment, evaluation criteria are defined as "general characteristics of writing by mode"; some characteristics (e.g., "organization" and "mechanics") apply to all three modes, whereas others are modespecific (e.g., "develops character" for the narrative mode).
-The 2011 NAEP Writing Assessment will evaluate three broad domains of writing in all students' responses: Development of Ideas Organization of Ideas Language Facility and Use of Conventions The 2011 NAEP Writing Assessment clearly and consistently defines criteria for the evaluation of effective writing across grades.
+The 2011-2017 computer-based assessments offer students the opportunity to compose in an environment that is similar to that of many writing situations in postsecondary education and training.
+Evaluating Responses on the NAEP Writing Assessment On the 1998-2007 assessments, evaluation criteria are defined as "general characteristics of writing by mode;" some characteristics (e.g., "organization" and "mechanics") apply to all three modes, whereas others are modespecific (e.g., "develops character" for the narrative mode).
+The 2011-2017 NAEP Writing Assessments will evaluate three broad domains of writing in all students' responses: Development of Ideas Organization of Ideas Language Facility and Use of Conventions The 2011-2017 NAEP Writing Assessments clearly and consistently define criteria for the evaluation of effective writing across grades.
 Features of writing will be evaluated in relation to the purpose and audience specified in the writing task.
 Development and organization of ideas will be evaluated for writers' use of relevant and effective approaches to thinking and writing (e.g., analyzing, evaluating, narrating, etc.).

 Exhibit 1.5 (continued).
-Comparison of 1998-2007 and 2011 NAEP Writing Frameworks
+Comparison of 1998-2007 and 2011-2017 NAEP Writing Frameworks

-1998-2007 Writing Framework 2011 Writing Framework Explanation for Change Reporting NAEP Writing Assessment Results On the 1998-2007 assessments, student performance was reported in two ways: Scale scores Achievement Level Descriptions Average scale scores are derived from the overall level of performance of groups of students on NAEP assessment items.
+T WHILE IT OT IN 1998-2007 Writing Framework 2011-2017 Writing Framework Explanation for Change Reporting NAEP Writing Assessment Results On the 1998-2007 assessments, student performance was reported in two ways: Scale scores Achievement Level Descriptions Average scale scores are derived from the overall level of performance of groups of students on NAEP assessment items.
 For Writing, average scale scores have been expressed on a 0-300 scale.
 Achievement levels are performance standards set by NAEP that provide a context for interpreting student performance.
 These performance standards are used to report what students should know and be able to do at the Basic, Proficient, and Advanced levels of performance in each subject area and at each grade assessed.
-For the 2011 NAEP Writing Assessment, reports on student performance may include a new component.
+For the 2011-2017 NAEP Writing Assessments, reports on student performance may include a new component.
 Assessment results will be reported in three ways: Scale scores Achievement levels Profile of Student Writing: A nationally representative sample of student responses at each grade will be closely analyzed in relation to the evaluative criteria used to score student writing.
 Utilizing both qualitative and quantitative methods, data will be analyzed in order to detect patterns between attributes of the responses and performance at the Basic, Proficient, and Advanced levels of achievement.
-The Profile of Student Writing enhances the traditional NAEP reporting methods-scale scores and achievement levels- by providing information about various dimensions of writing and about the relationship between those attributes and achievement.
+The Profile of Student Writing enhances the traditional NAEP reporting methods-scale scores and achievement levels- by providing information about various dimensions of writing and the relationship between those attributes and achievement.

-CONTENT OF THE 2011 NAEP WRITING ASSESSMENT
+CONTENT OF THE NAEP WRITING ASSESSMENT

-The purpose of this chapter is to explain the content of the 2011 NAEP Writing Assessment.
+The purpose of this chapter is to explain the content of the 2017 NAEP Writing Assessment.